-The best way to stop a dog panting is to find the root cause for why they are panting and remove it.
+The best way to stop a dog panting is to find the root cause of why they are panting and remove it.
 Naturally, for dogs with breathing conditions, it’s going to be difficult to get them to stop panting.

-If you’re out for a hike on a warm day or finished a strenuous play session, check your dog.
+If you’re out for a hike on a warm day or have finished a strenuous play session, check your dog.
 If your dog is panting heavily, it’s likely that they are just too warm.
 Cool refreshing water is always a brilliant way to rehydrate and cool down your dog.
 Another thing you can do is to take your furry friend for a swim.
 This is a really fast way to get your dog’s core temperature down fast.

-Dogs stressed by visitors, will need to desensitize before they will feel more comfortable facing that kind of situation.
+Dogs stressed by visitors, will need to desensitize before they feel more comfortable facing that kind of situation.
 If your dog is scared of loud fireworks and storms, a soundproof dog house is a good solution.
 Another option is herbal pills, CBD oil, or a Thunderjacket.
-For extreme cases, medication from a veterinarian can be a great relief for your dog.
+In extreme cases, medication from a veterinarian can be a great relief for your dog.

 You will also need to make sure your dog doesn’t have any medical condition for their panting.